k8s-docs/prometheus-docs/content/blog/2019-06-18-interview-with-forgerock.md

 ---
-title: Interview with ForgeRock
+title: 采访ForgeRock
-created_at: 2019-06-18
+date: 2019-06-18
 kind: article
 author_name: Simon Pasquier
 ---

-*Continuing our series of interviews with users of Prometheus, Ludovic Poitou from ForgeRock talks about their monitoring journey.*
+_Continuing our series of interviews with users of Prometheus, Ludovic Poitou from ForgeRock talks about their monitoring journey._

 ## Can you tell us about yourself and what ForgeRock does?